RAT-BASEDWARFARE/RAT-BASEDWARFARE/README.md

 </div>
 <div align="center">

-`eden or doe :: 19 :: always interact w/ care, minors -15 DO NOT INTERACT.`
+`eden or doe :: 19 :: minors -15 DO NOT INTERACT.`

+`i am usually awkward and do not know how to talk with people. don't be shy to say hello though, i do not bite unless you're being mean. i have memory issues and am mentally unstable/paranoid, please be patient and interact with caution.`

 </div>